mehdi-reza/babel-systemjs-react-setup/README.md

 This setup has no dependency on WEBPACK and gives you all options to configure NGINX with any Tomcat/JavaEE upstream server for API calls.

+Babel is used for transpiling only changed files with JSX, thanks to [grunt-newer](https://github.com/tschaub/grunt-newer) task.
+You have complete control on babel with .babelrc in root

 1. npm install
 2. npm start